majemedia/MajeMedia-WC-No-PO-Boxes/README.md

 - If the customer is shipping to a different physical address they cannot use a PO Box as a shipping address, but can use it as a billing address.
 - Does not restrict the use of PO Boxes on Digital/Virtual only carts.
 - Requires that WooCommerce shipping is enabled.
-- Requires that WooCommerce has a shipping method setup (can be free shipping only)
+- Requires that WooCommerce has a shipping method setup (can be free shipping only).

 ## Installation
 1. Have WooCommerce installed and activated